REEHAPOUDYAL/Medi-AI/README.md

 # MediAI
-Omnichannel AI RAG and GraphRAG focused on Medical knowledge.
+GraphRAG on Medical knowledge.